KalenWillits/ktx-server/README.md

 # Abstract
-lexicons is a websocket server framework written in Python designed to handle small and medium sized data sets.
-The database is powered by Pandas and lives in memory at run time.
-When a server shutdown event occurs, the data is written to disk in csv files.
-One csv for each DataFrame.
+Lexicons is a stateless websocket server framework written in Python designed to handle small and medium sized data sets.
+The relational database is powered by Pandas and lives in memory at run time.
+Only json data types are supported.
+By default, the server is stateless and data will need to be populated on each restart.
+However, runtime hooks such as on_start, on_connect, on_disconnect, and on_shutdown can be configured to change the behavior if needed.

 Server interaction is made from four building blocks.
 Models, signals, tasks, and channels.
 	- Models are class representations of tables in the database.
 Class names define the name of the table, and static attributes define each field. fields can also be defined by properties by using the property method.